qut-dmrc/Crowd/README.md

 togbq: false                         Set it to true if you like to store the result in Big Query(BQ)
 bq_credential: "xxx.json"            The credential file to push to a dataset in your BQ project
 bq_table_id: "dataset_id.table_id "  The name of the dataset and table to store your data.
 Dataset must exist in Big Query.
-Table will be created on the fly.
+Table will be created on the fly. downloadMedia:False                   Change it to True should you wish to download media from media urls
 ```